 Sailing trips around the British Virgin Islands are also great for water sports enthusiasts and is a top place for snorkelling and scuba diving.
 The main hotspots for divers are well provisioned with mooring buoys or you can anchor to stop for a swim and a glimpse of life under the water.
 One of the most popular destinations for scuba diving in BVI is on the western edge of Salt Island.
 Here you’ll have a chance to see Hawksbill turtles, tropical fish, and be able to do some wreck diving around the RMS Rhone.

-Windsurfing and fishing are also popular activities on yacht charter holidays in the BVI, though keep in mind that you must apply for a permit if you plan to go fishing.
+Windsurfing and fishing are also popular activities on sailing holidays in the BVI, though keep in mind that you must apply for a permit if you plan to go fishing.
 On land, you may also enjoy the BVI’s diverse shopping districts that offer locally crafted products such as jewelry and clothing.

 Sailing trips in the BVI are truly the best way to see its diverse range of gorgeous landscapes.
-Island hopping on your chartered yacht also gives you much more out of your holiday than by staying on land.
+Island hopping on your sailing yacht also gives you much more out of your holiday than by staying on land.

 The four main islands are Tortola, Virgin Gouda, Anegada and Jost van Dyke, all of which offer excellent facilities for mooring.
 A number of other great destinations include Cooper Island, Ginger Island and Eustatia.
 Some, such as Guana and Mosquito, are privately owned.
 If you’re interested in discovering the secluded beaches of the private islands, contact individual owners or companies to enquire about mooring bookings.

 Sailing around Virgin Gorda gives you the chance to discover the many natural wonders of the island.
-One of the best beaches and popular spot for yachters is on Savannah Bay near Spanish Town.
+One of the best beaches and popular spot for sailors is on Savannah Bay near Spanish Town.
 After exploring Virgin Gorda, start sailing back to Tortola, taking time to explore the coast of Beef Island.

 BVI is a favourite destination for sailors worldwide due to its great sailing conditions and incredible island-hopping opportunities.
 Expect to find ideal conditions with an excellent line of sight, moderate winds and gentle currents.
 You’ll also enjoy beautiful weather in the midst of winter, making for a wonderful escape from the winter blues.
 Air temperatures average between the high 20s to 30s and similar sea temperatures from December through April.